-I am in receipt of Petition number 1111-08 by the Queensland Legislative Assembly dated 9 September 2008.
+I am in receipt of Petition number 1209-09 by the Queensland Legislative Assembly dated 21 April 2009.
 I have considered the Petition carefully and in accord with the requirement of Standing Orders of the Queensland Legislative Assembly, I am pleased to provide my response to the Petition.

 Powerlink, in joint planning with ENERGEX, has identified the need to reinforce the bulk electricity supply network near Cooroy.
-This upgrade of the electricity supply is necessary to meet the ongoing high growth in electricity demand in the Sunshine Coast.
-Gympie and surrounding areas.
+This upgrade is necessary to meet the ongoing high growth in electricity demand in the Sunshine Coast, Gympie and surrounding areas.
 To meet demand, Powerlink plans to construct a new transmission line from its existing substation at Woolooga, approximately 14 kilometres north west of Gympie to a proposed new substation at Eerwah Vale (named Cooroy South).